-An MGS record is a map that associates a value with a name called slot.
+An MGS record is a map that associates a value with a name called a slot.
 The value can be of any type, including other records or collections.
-Accessing the value of a slot in a record is achieved with the dot notation: expression $\{a=1, b="red"\}$.b evaluates to the string "red".
-New types of records can be defined using a specific syntax: for instance, record $T = \{a:int, b:string\}$ defines the type T of records where slots a and b are respectively labeled by an integer and a string.
+Accessing the value of a slot from a record is achieved with the dot notation: expression $\{a=1, b="red"\}$.b evaluates to the string "red".
+New types of records can be defined using a specific syntax: for instance, record $T = \{a:int, b:string\}$ defines a type T of records in which slots a and b are respectively labeled by an integer and a string.

 The topologies associated with records are the "totally disconnected" ones: slots in records have no neighbors.
-Pictured as a graph, records are graph whose vertices are the slots, the labels are the values associated to the slots and there is no edge.
+Seen as graphs, records' vertices correspond to the slots and labels to the values associated with the slots-but they have no edges.